BLAKE3-team/BLAKE3/c/README.md

 gcc -shared -O3 -o libblake3.so blake3.c blake3_dispatch.c blake3_portable.c
 ```

-# Differences from the Rust Implementation

-The single-threaded Rust and C implementations use the same algorithms,
-and their performance is the same if you use the assembly
-implementations or if you compile the intrinsics-based implementations
-with Clang.
-(Both Clang and rustc are LLVM-based.)
+# Multithreading

-The C implementation doesn't currently include any multithreading
+Unlike the Rust implementation, the C implementation doesn't currently support
-optimizations.
-OpenMP support or similar might be added in the future.
+multithreading.
+A future version of this library could add support by taking an
+optional dependency on OpenMP or similar.
+Alternatively, we could expose a
+lower-level API to allow callers to implement concurrency themselves.
+The
+former would be more convenient and less error-prone, but the latter would give
+callers the maximum possible amount of control.
+The best choice here depends on
+the specific use case, so if you have a use case for multithreaded hashing in
+C, please file a GitHub issue and let us know.